psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 21. Q. Here he comes: my eye is filled before my belly.
 A. Mustard.

-22, Q. "What lives in a garden and never grows green?
+22, Q. What lives in a garden and never grows green?
 A. A mushroom.

-23. Q. I went down into the garden and saw old Eustyback: I cut oflf his head and left his body alone.
+23. Q. I went down into the garden and saw old Eustyback: I cut off his head and left his body alone.
 A. Red cabbage.

 24. Q. I was going over the bridge; I saw a little yellow man, I lifted him up, I drank his blood, and I threw him down.
 A. An orange.